Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * The following technologies were used and implemented in the construction and design of this website.

-  * HTML and CSS - To create this website.
+  * HTML, javaScript and CSS - To create this website.

   * Git - For version control.